-The Gateway Review Process is in place to strengthen governance and assurance practices and to assist non-corporate Commonwealth entities to successfully deliver major projects and programmes.
+The Gateway Review Process is in place to strengthen governance and assurance practices and to assist non-corporate Commonwealth entities to successfully deliver major projects and programs.

 What does a Gateway Review involve?